Nate Thrasher: Professional career

 For the 2023 AMA Supercross Championship season, Thrasher swapped to ride in the 250SX East class.
 He became a frequent feature in the battle for event wins and podiums, picking up three second places and his fourth professional supercross win in the Arlington 'triple crown' round.
 However, a crash at the Atlanta round ruled him out for the rest of the supercross season and the entire 2023 AMA National Motocross Championship.
 Thrasher moved back to the 250SX West class for the 2024 AMA Supercross Championship and after two difficult opening rounds, recorded his fifth professional supercross win in San Diego.
 A third place at the following round would be his only other podium finish of the supercross season on his way to fifth in the standings.
 Thrasher only competed in the opening two rounds of the 2024 AMA National Motocross Championship due to a broken collarbone.

 Moving back to the 250SX East class for the 2025 AMA Supercross Championship, Thrasher was able to take his sixth professional supercross win at the round in Birmingham, Alabama, an event run in the triple crown format.
 He picked up a second podium at the penultimate round and ended the series fourth in the final standings.
 Thrasher had a tougher season in the 2025 AMA National Motocross Championship, finishing fourteenth in the final standings, with fifth overall at the final round being his best result.
 He bounced back in the three playoffs rounds of the 2025 SuperMotocross World Championship, landing on podium with third in St. Louis and finishing fourth in the final standings.
+Thrasher competed in the 250SX East class of the 2026 AMA Supercross Championship, experiencing a tough start to the season over the first five rounds.
+The second half of the season proved more fruitful, with a second place in Nashville followed up with a win at the triple crown event in Cleveland, resulting in fifth in the final standings.